+• We will use X, the free group on one generator, as a running example throughout this chapter.
+This is an algebraic structure with one kind of objects, a binary opration "multiplication" (that is, addition of integers), a unary operation "inverse", one constant "the identity", and the expected axioms.

-- Groups: one kind of objects, one binary "multiplication", one unary "inverse", one constant "the identity", and some axioms. - Group homomorphisms: Two kinds of objects, one for each group.
-7 operations 3 for each of the two groups and the homomorphism itself, going between the two groups.
-Many axioms. - A group acting on a set, a group extension, a split group extension and many other examples from group theory. - A quandle is a set with an operation \uparrow satisfying $(x \uparrow y) \uparrow z = (x \uparrow y) \uparrow (y \uparrow z)$, details in \lesssim \lesssim (4) \circ (3) \circ (3) - The algebra of knotted trivalent graphs as in [BN4, Da].
+• Groups in general: one kind of objects, one binary "multiplication", one unary "inverse", one constant "the identity", and some axioms.

+• Group homomorphisms: Two kinds of objects, one for each group.
+7 operations - 3 for each of the two groups and the homomorphism itself, going between the two groups.
+Many axioms.

+• A group acting on a set, a group extension, a split group extension and many other examples from group theory.

 2Alternatively define "algebraic structures" using the theory of "multicategories" [Lei].
-Using this language, an algebraic structure is simply a functor from some "structure" multicategory C into the multicategory Set (or into Vect, if all \mathcal{O}i are vector spaces and all operations are multilinear).
+Using this language, an algebraic structure is simply a functor from some "structure" multicategory \mathcal{C} into the multicategory Set (or into Vect, if all \mathcal{O}i are vector spaces and all operations are multilinear).
 A "morphism" between two algebraic structures over the same multicategory \mathcal{C} is a natural transformation between the two functors representing those structures.